 Also known as fish leaf or fish mint, it’s a pungent herb that tastes similar to what it’s named after – fish.
 Just be aware of it should you get a taste of something herby and fishy in your cao lau or in any other dish in Vietnam.

-Cao Lau Thanh is little more than a street food cart with metal tables and stools in a garage-type space.
+Cao Lau Thanh is little more than a street food cart with metal tables and stools in a garage-type restaurant.
 They open at 7AM so come early if you can.

 Cao Lau Thanh